swisstxt/ansible-role-cloud-infra/README.md

 # What display name to be used, default: null
 cs_instance_display_name: null

+# Group the VM should be added, default: null
+cs_group: null

 # What user data template should be used, default: cloud-init.j2
 cs_instance_userdata_template: 'cloud-init.j2'